Jonah Williams (defensive lineman): Los Angeles Rams (second stint)

 On November 9, 2021, the Rams signed Williams to their practice squad.
 Williams won his first Super Bowl ring when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 On February 15, 2022, Williams signed a reserve/future contract with the Rams.

 Minnesota Vikings (second stint)

 On March 18, 2024, Williams was signed by the Minnesota Vikings to return for a second stint with the team.
 He was waived on August 27, and re-signed to the practice squad.

 Los Angeles Rams (third stint)

 On October 4, 2024, the Rams signed Williams to the active roster off the Vikings practice squad.

 Detroit Lions

 On November 30, 2024, Williams was signed by the Detroit Lions off the Rams practice squad.

 New Orleans Saints

 On March 17, 2025, Williams signed with the New Orleans Saints.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the following day.
 On September 13, Williams was signed to the active roster.
+He made 15 total appearances (including one start) for New Orleans, recording three sacks and 18 combined tackles.

+Arizona Cardinals

+On March 12, 2026, Williams signed a one-year contract with the Arizona Cardinals.
+He was released on August 30.

+New Orleans Saints (second stint)

+On September 7, 2026, Williams was signed to the New Orleans Saints practice squad, but was released two days later.
+On September 14, Williams was re-signed to the practice squad.